top of page

 Former creek cold plunge at Stewarts, below bathhouse

-A year later, words couldn't begin to register the dumbfoundment over kicking out the grounds' Karuk sweatlodge, ostensibly done to gain affordable fire/liability insurance coverage, though the lodge was reportedly informed that the new 'owners' had their own shaman and so no longer needed or wanted theirs on 'their' new grounds.
+A year later, words couldn't begin to register the dumbfoundment over kicking out the grounds' Karuk sweatlodge, ostensibly done to gain affordable fire/liability insurance coverage, though the lodge was reportedly informed the new 'owners' had their own shaman and so no longer needed or wanted them on 'their' new grounds.

 by Stu Ward

-Longtime Springs volunteer, suspended support 12-2017 and hasn't set foot on the grounds since.
-First posted late 2017, this former-insider spiel is revised or tweaked every now and then for continued relevancy.
-Remaining are a few skeletons of earlier sussing of 'owner' intent and public use when bathhouse was still open.
-Make due allowances.
+First posted late 2017, this former-insider spiel (as well as many other pages) is tweaked every now and then for continued relevancy.
+Remaining are a few skeletons of earlier sussing of developments and an over-focus on radical body freedom; make due allowances.
 Writing is arbitrarily split into 11 parts.

 part 1